bgoonz/gists-revamp/by-extension/markdown/Scope-context-closure.md

 There are two types of scope in javascript, `Global Vs. Local` and that this is important to understand in terms of a computer program written in JavaScript.

 When a function is declared and created, a new `scope` is also created.
-Any variables declared within that function’s scope will be `enclosed` in a lexical/private scope that belongs to that function.
+Any variables declared within that function's scope will be `enclosed` in a lexical/private scope that belongs to that function.
 Also, it is important to remember that functions look `outward` for context.
-If some variable isn’t defined in a function’s scope, the function will look outside the scope chain and search for a variable being referenced in the outer scope.
+If some variable isn't defined in a function's scope, the function will look outside the scope chain and search for a variable being referenced in the outer scope.
 This is what closure is all about.

 In it’s most simplest of forms this is a closure: